Home > Tours > Canada & Alaska Tours > Alaska Tours > Ultimate Alaska & The Yukon with Alaska Cruise

 Journey into the 6-million-acre Denali National Park with a Naturalist Driver Guide on the Tundra Wilderness tour exploring the majestic wilderness.
 Your late afternoon and evening are free for optional adventures such as float trips, a dogsled demonstration, a helicopter ride over the park, or a delicious dinner and rollicking musical comedy performed in a camp house reminiscent of the Gold Rush era.
 (B/L)

-TOUR HIGHLIGHT - NATURAL WONDERS: Venture deep into Denali National Park and Preserve with a Naturalist Driver Guide in search of fantastic wildlife and natural wonders.
+TOUR HIGHLIGHT - NATURAL WONDERS: Venture deep with a Naturalist into Denali National Park and Preserve in search of fantastic wildlife and natural wonders.
 Stay alert for wildlife, including Denali's Big-Five, the grizzly bear, caribou, moose, Dall sheep, and the formidable yet elusive wolf.
 Named for the highest mountain peak in North America, Denali is a natural treasure of pristine and untamed wilderness at its finest.

 Bites & Brews

-LOCAL FAVOURITE - LOCAL TASTES: Craft brewing as well as great food is a hallmark of Alaskan culture.
-Taste the tradition of Alaska with lunch at the fabulous 49th State Brewing Co.
-Taste the attention to detail born of glacial aquifers, fine malts and hops, and yeast, served Cicerone Certified beer servers and proper glassware to accompany various styles of beer, along with a hearty menu to satisfy your appetite.
-More than a place to have a beer and a bite, the 49th State Brewing Co is the place to make memories of a lifetime.
+LOCAL FAVORITE - LOCAL TASTES: Craft brewing as well as great food is a hallmark of Alaskan culture.
+Savor traditional Alaska cuisine with lunch at the fabulous 49th State Brewing Co.
+Taste the attention to detail born of glacial aquifers, fine malts and hops, and yeast, served by Cicerone Certified beer servers with proper glassware to accompany various styles of beer, along with a hearty menu to satisfy your appetite.

 Native American Traditions

-Start the day by boarding the sternwheeler Discovery for a cruise on the Chena River, with a stop at a recreated Chena Indian Village to learn about Athabascan Native culture.
-Later, during a city tour, visit the University of Alaska-Fairbanks Museum and a stop at the Trans-Alaska Oil Pipeline.
+Start the day by boarding the sternwheeler Discovery for a cruise on the Chena River, with a stop at a recreated Chena Native Village to learn about Athabascan culture.
+Later, during a city tour, visit the University of Alaska–Fairbanks Museum and stop at the Trans-Alaska Oil Pipeline.
 (B)

 Goldminers & Old Timers